We rarely discuss ‘rest’ as a strategy for well-being.

 Let’s get clear on what the problems really are, then divide and conquer.

 Recently I recalled one of the most crucial things I learned in medical school: the power of the “problem list.”
 Each patient came to us with a diagnosis, which was the reason for hospital admission.
 But as our attending made clear: the easiest and most efficient way to address the condition was to separate it into its component parts.
 It no longer becomes “let’s manage this patient with dementia,” it becomes “let’s sort out what the smaller problems are that make up the bigger challenge of treating…

 Most new parents dimly remember getting 6, 7, or even (gulp) 8 whole hours of uninterrupted sleep.
 After a new baby arrives, they may wait months — perhaps years — for a restful night’s sleep again.
 Google searches for infant sleep training are common, and the business of “baby sleep experts,” is booming.

 Now a recent study, published in JAMA Pediatrics suggests that introducing infants to solids early on may be associated with improved sleep — and better sleep in baby can mean better sleep for parents.

 This study suggests that better sleep for everyone may…

-A physician, epidemiologist, wellness coach, and medical journalist with an interest in the intersection of health, innovation, and culture.
+A physician, epidemiologist, medical journalist, and health tech consultant with an interest in the intersection of integrative medicine and innovation.